-- 1. Prioritize placement to participants with a diagnosed mental health disorder, behavioral issues and/or more serious challenge with their independent living skills. - 2.
-Consult with the County's THP-Plus program manager prior to placement if the participant does not demonstrate or have a diagnosed mental health disorder, behavioral issue(s), and/or more serious challenges to obtaining their independent living skills. - 3.
-Consult with the County's THP-Plus program manager if a participant is eligible for placement, but all units are occupied. - 4.
-May temporarily place participant in a transitional shelter program managed by Contractor upon County THP-Plus program manager approval.
-Costs associated with this placement shall not be billed under this Agreement. - 5.
-Provide onsite staffing 24 hours a day, 5 to 7 days a week depending on client needs. - 6.
-Provide intensive day to day support to participants. - 7.
-Provide shared furnished housing and ancillary (see section IV.) services at the County-owned single site location. - 8.
+- 1. Prioritize placement for participants with a diagnosed mental health disorder, behavioral issues and/or more serious challenges with their independent living skills. - 2.
+Consult with the CFS THP+ program manager prior to placement if the participant does not demonstrate or have a diagnosed mental health disorder, behavioral issue(s), and/or more serious challenges to obtaining their independent living skills. - 3.
+Consult with the CFS THP+ program manager if a participant is eligible for placement but all units are occupied. - 4.
+Temporarily place participant in a transitional shelter program managed by Contractor upon County THP+ program manager approval.
+Costs associated with this placement shall not be billed. - 5.
+Provide onsite staff 5 days per week, 10-12 hours per day (8 a.m.
+8 p.m.), depending on client needs to provide intensive case management, including employment and education support, crisis intervention, conflict resolution, physical health, and mental health support, etc. - 6.
+Provide intensive 24-hour day to day support to participants including crisis intervention, conflict resolution, and needed mental health support. - 7.
+Provide shared furnished housing and ancillary services at the County-owned single site location. - 8.
 Provide rent (participants will not be required to pay rent).
-Utilities will be paid for by StarVista on behalf of the youth. - 9.
-Notify the THP-Plus program manager/supervisor and participant's social worker to discuss and address circumstances in which a participant is unable to meet the 30 hour per week requirement due to emotional or physical disabilities. - B. The Host Family Model provides a safe, stable, environment that supports and nurtures an existing relationship between a former foster youth and a caring, supportive adult throughout San Mateo County.
+Utilities will be paid for by service provider on behalf of the youth. - 9.
+Notify the THP+ program manager/supervisor to discuss and address circumstances in which a participant is unable to meet the 30 hour per week requirement due to emotional or physical disabilities. - 10.
+Be responsible for exiting any participant who is not compliant with the program rules from the THP+ program, as well as from the housing provided at the Single Site Model in compliance with all applicable Federal, State, County, and municipal laws, ordinances, and regulations. - 11.
+Provide support to assist participant(s) to transition from single site to a more independent site such as scattered site. - B. The Host Family Model provides a safe, stable, environment that supports and nurtures an existing relationship between a former foster youth and a caring, supportive adult.
 This model also supports a young adult's transition from adolescence to adulthood in a structure that mirrors the experiences of young adults from intact families.
 This option is often best suited for youth aging out of AB12 services and provides continuity and stability in housing and support from their adult mentor.
-This model is projected to serve up to 5 youth, however the total number served may vary.
+This model is projected to serve up to 5-7 youth, however the total number served may vary.

-Under this model Contractor shall:
+Under this model, Contractor will: